victorangeloblancada/victorangeloblancada.github.io-jekyll/_pages/about.md

 #### Senior Data Science Manager, Global Supply Chain Analytics (2019-2022)

 - Responsible for improving the efficiency of Li & Fung’s global supply chain by deploying self-service data science tools.
+- Developed an industry-first data science platform for Li & Fung’s strategic sourcing costing centre of excellence to provide merchandisers with insights for vendor negotiation.
 - Automated address cleansing by developing a deep learning seq2seq model that extracts standardized address components from unstructured customer address inputs.
 - Improved labor and space requirements planning by creating an SKU-level inventory prediction system for seasonal SKUs.
 The system uses K-Shape clustering to combine SKUs based on the shapes of their inventory curves before fitting regression models for each cluster.